CS 455 Programming Assignment 1

 Reminder: The first time you access the assignment on Vocareum, you will need to go through the link on d2l (More detailed directions about this were given on Lab 1).
 Any subsequent accesses to the same assignment can be made via labs.vocareum.com (or through the d2l link).

 In the normal Vocareum configuration, you have a Linux terminal, but no way to run a program with a graphical user interface (GUI).
 For this assignment we are using a different Vocareum configuration that will allow you to open multiple windows, including a separate one to run your GUI program.
-With this configuration, when you start up Vocareum for this assignment, it will not start up a terminal in the workbench window (i.e., the usual one you use), but you use a virtual Linux desktop instead.
+With this configuration, when you start up Vocareum for this assignment, it will allow you to open up a virtual Linux desktop in your browser.
+Note: You will not be able to run GUI programs from the regular Linux terminal that appears under the source code area of the regular Vocareum IDE.

 How to start up a virtual Linux Desktop in Vocareum